-all fonts should be either converted to italics or attached
+- all files should be either converted to outlines or attached

 PROVIDING THE FILE FOR PRINTING